List of Bangladesh Twenty20 International cricket records: Fewest runs conceded in an innings

 The lowest score conceded by Bangladesh for a full inning is 60 when they dismissed New Zealand in the first T20I of the 2021 T20I Series at the Sher-e-Bangla National Cricket Stadium, Mirpur, Bangladesh.

 Most runs aggregate in a match

-The highest match aggregate scored in T20Is came in the match between India and West Indies in the first T20I of the August 2016 series at Central Broward Regional Park, Lauderhill when India scored 244/4 in response to West Indies score of 245/6 to loose the match by 1 run.
-The third match of the 2018 Nidahas Trophy against Sri Lanka saw a total of 429 runs being scored, the most involving Bangladesh.
+The highest match aggregate scored in T20Is came in the match between India and West Indies in the first T20I of the August 2016 series at Central Broward Regional Park, Lauderhill when India scored 244/4 in response to West Indies score of 245/6 to lose the match by 1 run.
+The third match of the Bangladesh's tour of India in October 2024 saw a total of 461 runs being scored, the most involving Bangladesh.

 Fewest runs aggregate in a match

 The lowest match aggregate in T20Is is 57 when Turkey were dismissed for 28 by Luxembourg in the second T20I of the 2019 Continental Cup in Romania in August 2019.
 The lowest match aggregate in T20I history for Bangladesh is 150 scored during the 2014 ICC World Twenty20 game against Afghanistan at the Sher-e-Bangla National Cricket Stadium, Mirpur, Bangladesh.